 If you missed the Replacements during their career—as did most people, to judge by their tepid record sales—here’s your chance to nab a crash course in the pioneering Minneapolis alt-rock outfit.
-As the title promises, this box collects all eight of their original studio LPs.
+As the title promises, The Complete Studio albums (1981–1990) collects all eight of their original studio LPs.
 Nothing for All, a 1997 collection of B-sides and non-album tracks, isn’t part of the deal, unfortunately, but there’s plenty to chew on: 95 songs and a total of just under four and a half hours of music.
 All of the CDs feature the remastered sound first heard on 2008 reissues of the individual albums.

 The earliest stuff—particularly the 1981 debut LP, Sorry Ma, Forgot to Take Out the Trash!, and the 1982 EP, Stink—may leave you wondering what all the critical fuss was about.
 There’s lots of energy, a bit of humor and some good guitar work on these initial releases, but much of the material sounds like a clamorous, dated cross between the Sex Pistols and the Ramones.
 By the time the Replacements issued Hootenanny in 1983, however, the amphetamines appeared to be wearing off a bit.
 Hootenanny is no hootenanny—the group remain waist-deep in garage punk—and at least half the songs seem like jokes, but the band sounds tighter and the music is beginning to show some diversity.